Jax-Core/Keylaunch/README.md

       <img src ="https://imgur.com/PNFKsqD.png" alt = "ref" width="221" height ="60">

 6. Click on the **Quick Start** button and select the custom shortcut you creatd in **Step 1**.
-7. Click the `Edit..` text to set the hotkey for the application you just created.
+7. Click the `Edit..` text to set the hotkey for the action you just created.
     - **Note:** For reference, see the image below. **It's highlighted in grey.**

       <img src ="https://imgur.com/mdgm9No.png" alt = "ref" width="217" height ="62">